 Meltano is a Gitlab side project.
 Since 2019, they have been iterating on several approaches.
 The latest positioning is an orchestrator dedicated to data integration that was built by Gitlab on top of Singer’s taps and targets.
-They currently have only one maintainer for this project.
+They now have only three maintainers for this project.

-Only 19 connectors built on top of Singer, after more than a year.
-This means that Meltano has the same limitations as Singer in regards to its data protocol.
+Only 28 connectors built on top of Singer, after 2 years.
+This means that Meltano has the same limitations as Singer in regards to its data protocol, and quality of connectors.

 CLI-first approach: Meltano was primarily built with a command line interface in mind.
 In that sense, they seem to target engineers with a preference for that interface.
 Unfortunately, it’s not thought to be part of some workflows.

 A new UI: Meltano has recently built a new UI to try to appeal to a larger audience.

 Integration with DBT for transformation: Meltano offers some deep integration with DBT, and therefore lets data engineering teams handle transformation any way they want.

 Integration with Airflow for orchestration: You can either use Meltano alone for orchestration or with Airflow; Meltano works both ways.

 In contrast, Airbyte is a company fully committed to the open-source MIT project and has a business modelin mind around this project.
 Our team are data integration experts that have built more than 1,000 integrations collectively at large scale.
 The team now counts 20 engineers working full-time on Airbyte.